Lauricenia/Unit_2_Project_Lauricenia/Journal.md

 function from which it was called. (https://www.arduino.cc/reference/tr/language/variables/data-types/void).
 1. What are the types of variables?
 ![Diagram](typesofvariables.png)
-[The figure above shows the types of variable in arduino programming language]
+[The figure above shows the types of variable in arduino programming language][source:https://www.youtube.com/watch?v=xmZXWMEltEc&t=271s]